About Us | Programs | Peace Book | Peace Exhibit | Peace Quilt | Feedback | Contact | Q&A Board | Storytelling Room | Cafe

 Peace Story Quilt in the Grossman Gallery at The School of the Museum of Fine Arts, Boston

-In 2006, the IRC commissioned Faith Ringgold to design a Peace Story Quilt inspired by the Peace Book to be constructed in collaboration with students, ages 8-19.
-During a series of master classes, Ms. Ringgold mentored Peace QuiltMakers on how to transfer their 9/11 oral history and accompanying images from hardcopy to canvas.
+The InterRelations Collaborative commissioned Faith Ringgold to design a Peace Story Quilt inspired by the Peace Book in collaboration with New York City students, ages 8-19.
+During a series of master classes across New York City, Ms. Ringgold mentored 50 Peace QuiltMakers on transferring their 9/11 peace images from hardcopy to canvas.
 The Peace Story Quilt, composed of three panels, each measuring 72”x 50,” was completed for the 5th anniversary of 9/11.
-The 9/11 Peace Story Quilt was exhibited at ACA Galleries in Lower Manhattan and launched on its journey to spread young New Yorkers’ call to peace and understanding across their “global city.”
-The Peace Story Quilt will also bring its message of peace and healing to other cities directly affected by tragic events on 9/11.
-The Peace Quilt will then travel across country to educational venues on its peace-building journey coast to coast.
-The Peace Quilt's itinerary is posted below.
+The Peace Story Quilt was first exhibited at ACA Galleries in Lower Manhattan and launched on its journey to spread young New Yorkers’ call to peace and understanding across their global city.
+The Peace Story Quilt travels to bring its peace-building programs to educational venues throughout New York City.
+The Peace Story Quilt's itinerary is posted below.

-In 2008, the Peace Book is also being adapted to visual format to be used as an “audiovisual tool” to capture the attention of young audiences and set an empowering tone for cross-cultural dialogues.
-The Peace Video was produced in collaboration with Rafaela Capellan of Areyto Productions.
-The soaring youth anthem featured on the audiotrack was composed by award-winning composer, Jim Papoulis, of Sounds of A Better World, and performed by The Young People's Chorus of New York City.
+The Peace Book was also adapted to visual format to capture the attention of young audiences.
+The Peace Video was produced by Rafaela Capellan, Director of Areyto Productions.
+The soaring anthem, Can You Hear, featured on the audio-track performed by The Young People's Chorus of New York City was composed by Jim Papoulis of Sounds of A Better World.

 The Peace Quilt's Itinerary